Frequently Asked Questions are categorized alphabetically and listed here.

-How do I apply for inclusion on a registry?
+How does an attorney apply for inclusion on a registry?

-When do I need to sign a contract with JAC?
+When does an attorney or due process vendor need to sign a contract with JAC?

-When do I notify JAC that I received a case?
+When does an attorney notify JAC that the attorney has received a case?

-When must I submit a billing in a case?
+When must a billing be submitted in a case?

 When does JAC rely on the nunc pro tunc date in an order?